REVOgati/Ecommerce_Consumer_Behaviour/README.md

 ###	**Tools Used**

-- __Cleaning and Preparation__: The dataset contains very many entries and I used **Python** programming language for the cleaning and preparation.
-Python programming is one of the most powerful tools in data analysis as it can handle thousands of entries.
+- **Cleaning and Preparation:** Python programming language was used for data cleaning and preparation.
+Python is powerful and efficient for handling large datasets.

-- __Exploratory Data Analysis__: For the Data Analysis and insights drawing process, I used **Python** and **SQL** in order to improve my practise.
+- **Exploratory Data Analysis:** Python and SQL were utilized for data analysis and insights extraction.

-- __Visualizations__: I used  **Tableau**  to effectively display my findings.
+- **Visualizations:** Tableau was used to effectively display findings.

-- __Presentation__: I used **Google slides** to create a simplified explanation of the entire process.
-This is in order to enable easy and direct understanding by of the project.
-The slides are made with clarity and simplification,in that, even one with zero knowledge of data analysis understands the steps taken in meeting the objectives.
+- **Presentation:** Google Slides were employed to create a simplified explanation of the entire process, ensuring easy understanding even for those unfamiliar with data analysis.

 ### **Data Cleaning and Preparation**